-Note that this prohibits using any active POE Injector device to power the radio but does not prohibit using any PASSIVE CONDUCTORS to inject the VRM power into an Ethernet cable plugged into the radio port labeled "18-24v POE".
+Note that this prohibits using any other active POE injector device to power the radio but does not prohibit using any PASSIVE CONDUCTORS to inject the VRM power into an Ethernet cable plugged into the radio port labeled "18-24v POE."

-R48.
-The VRM supplying power to the Wireless Bridge per R47 must be connected to the designated supply terminals at the end of the PDP, and not the main WAGO connectors along the sides of the

-PDP as shown in Figure 9-12.
-With the exception of a single CTR Electronics Pneumatics Control Module (PCM, P/N: am-2858), no other electrical load shall be connected to these PDP terminals.
+- R617 \Power radio as specified Part 2.
+The device supplying power to the wireless bridge per R616 must be connected to either: - A. the designated supply terminals at the end of the PDP, as shown in Figure 9-14.
+With the exception of a single CTR Electronics Pneumatics Control Module (PCM, P/N am-2858) or REV Robotics Pneumatic Hub (PH, P/N REV-11-1852), no other electrical load shall be connected to these PDP terminals.